SOLVE & WIN

 -

 File a lawsuit for defamation and other plausible claims.
 I have created a video, Should You Sue, which I recommend that my clients watch before deciding on litigation.
-The text and link to the video can be found under Press/Blog here: https://solveandwin.com/press#should-you-sue.
+The text and link to the video can be found under Press/Blog here: https://solveandwin.com/press#should-you-sue?-.
 If you obtain a court order to remove the review, the Web Host should comply with the removal.

 Some clients prefer to jump from step #1 to #5 or #8 because they know that the steps in between are costly.
 If the review is by a competitor, someone without deep pockets or is a blatantly false allegation that can easily be proven, then a lawyer might suggest skipping steps.
 If it seems like it was possibly a misunderstanding, then it makes sense to employ the “honey then vinegar approach.”
 Also, some clients may prefer to conduct the costly legal research (#7) at the outset if they are ready for litigation.
-Some lawyers may refuse to send a demand letter without first conducting the legal research.
-It can depend on whether the words or writing are a in a grey area or novel to the lawyer.
+Some lawyers may refuse to send a demand letter without first conducting legal research.
+It can depend on whether the words or writing are in a grey area or novel to the lawyer.

 The risk of sending a cease and desist demand letter is it can cause the “Streisand Effect,” which is when something blows up out of proportion and brings more attention to the situation.
 The defamer could retaliate in various ways such as posting the demand letter on the review site or elsewhere, have friends post negative reviews, make complaints to professional boards, etc. Further, even a public response or getting a review removed can cause the reviewer to post a negative review on another site or through various fake accounts.